delprosoftware/delprosoftware.github.io/docs/technician/jobdetails.md

 - **Client Job URL:** This link will take you to the corresponding job within the clients system.

-    +   This will require secure login details from the clients system.
+    +   :lock: This will require secure login details from the clients system.

 - **Address:** The job site address given by the merchant.
 Click this field for directions with Google Maps.